dashingsoft/pyarmor/docs/man.rst

 Finally insert the :ref:`bootstrap code` into entry script.

-The entry script is only the first script if there are more than one script in command line.
+If ``--exact`` is set, all the scripts in the command line are taken as entry scripts.
+Otherwise only the first script is entry script.

 Option ``--src`` used to specify source path if entry script is not in the top most path.
 For example::